How to Limit Screen Time with Healthy Habits & a Bigger YES

 Growing healthy screen habits takes time

-• Your child can use a screen and get off a screen peacefully, as they need to.
+- Your child can use a screen and get off a screen peacefully to comply with agreed-upon limits.

 When you discipline or teach a child, the messages you may be sending can become their identity.
 We always want to make sure those messages are: